gyaresu/passbolt-api-tools/README.md

 - Skips resources that cannot be decrypted
 - Intended for educational/demo use with test data
 - Should not be used with production data
+- Password expiry feature must be enabled in Passbolt administration for expiry dates to display (Pro Edition)

 ## Supporting Tools